permaweb/aos-test-kit/README.md

 If you don't have a deployment key, use `~/.aos.json` as the default location for your key file.

-## SQLite Process Testing
+## SQLite Process Testing and LLama Process Testing

-For more advanced scenarios involving state management, you may use SQLite to test your process's interaction with data.
+For more advanced scenarios involving state management, you may use SQLite and LLama to test your process's interaction with data.
 This feature is coming soon, and more documentation will follow.

 ## Contributions